openandroidinstaller-dev/openandroidinstaller/README.md

 ## Run OpenAndroidInstaller for development

 1. Clone the main branch of this repository
+2. Follow the steps 2. and 3. from 'Installation' above.
-2. Run `make poetry` and `make install` to setup poetry and the relevant requirements
+3. Run `make poetry` and `make install` to setup poetry and the relevant requirements
-3. Clone this Run `make app` to start the desktop app from the source code.
+4. Run `make app` to start the desktop app from the source.

 ## Contribute your own installation configurations